MicrosoftDocs/azure-devops-docs/docs/manual-test/mtm/guidance-mtm-usage.md

 [!INCLUDE [version-header-ts-tfs15](../_shared/version-header-ts-tfs15.md)]

-Team Services and Team Foundation Server offer both web-based and client-based solutions for manual testing:
+Visual Studio Team Services (VSTS) and Team Foundation Server (TFS) offer both web-based and client-based solutions for manual testing:

 * The **Test Center** in Microsoft Test Manager (MTM) client is a desktop-based manual testing solution, which has traditionally been used by testers for their Manual testing needs.
-* The **Test hub** in Team Services and Team Foundation Server (TFS) is a web-based manual testing solution, which works across all platforms and with all browsers.
+* The **Test hub** in VSTS and TFS is a web-based manual testing solution, which works across all platforms and with all browsers.
 We have invested in Test hub over past two years to provide you better experiences across Plan, Author, Execute and Track phases of Manual testing.

 >Because the **Test hub** is a fully featured Test management solution which works across all platforms and with all browsers, we **recommend** you use the **Test hub** over Microsoft Test Manager for